 Our recent YouGov survey revealed almost two thirds of the British public think that the UK government should introduce legally binding air pollution targets that match the WHO guidelines.
 The UK Environment Bill has outlined legal targets for air pollution but they fail to show leadership.

-“It is also worrying that the rules for what it must do to deliver this new target are much weaker than those in existing clean air laws.
+Katie Nield explains: “It is also worrying that the rules for what it must do to deliver this new target are much weaker than those in existing clean air laws.
 Currently, where pollution targets are missed ministers are required to do everything they can to achieve legal limits in the shortest time possible.
-These requirements are conspicuous by their absence in today’s Bill, which instead risks us going backwards.”
+These requirements are conspicuous by their absence in the Bill, which instead risks us going backwards.”

 We want more ambitious targets in the Environment Bill